lbriais/stacked_config/README.md

 MyApp.new.run
 ```

-If you run
+If you run:

     $ ./example.rb

-You would get
+You would get:

 ```
  ## Bye...
 ```

-If you run
+If you run:

     $ ./example.rb --help

-You would get
+You would get:

 ```
 Usage: example [options]